tensorflow/models/research/object_detection/g3doc/deepmac.md

 *   `deepmac_meta_arch.py` implements our main architecture, DeepMAC, on top of the CenterNet detection architecture.
-*   The proto message `DeepMACMaskEstimation` in `center_net.proto` controls the configutation of the mask head used.
+*   The proto message `DeepMACMaskEstimation` in `center_net.proto` controls the configuration of the mask head used.
 *   The field `allowed_masked_classes_ids` controls which classes recieve mask supervision during training.
 *   Mask R-CNN based ablations in the paper are implemented in the